-I have recently discovered a new Italian writer which you absolutely need to know!
+I have recently discovered some books that you absolutely need to know!

 Moreover, I think they can be a perfect read for someone interested in the Italian culture because they are a way to know the contemporary Italian literature, of which Donatella Di Pietrantonio is an important representative, and also because all her novels are set in Abruzzo, a little-known Italian region, which deserves a lot more attention.